 Once you have created a list

-, there are a variety of options for populating it, designed to suit different types and complexity of data entry.
+, there are a variety of options for populating it, designed to suit different kinds of list and varying complexity of data entry.
+Note that you can also simultaneously create a new list and populate it from a spreadsheet

 Insert Single Rows